 Here are a few examples of the different levels of our courses for young learners:

-Beginning courses will include learning the alphabet and principal phonetics of the Arabic language.
+Beginning courses will include learning the Arabic alphabet and principal phonetics of the Arabic language.
 They will learn basics such as colors, numbers, foods, and animals.
 During these first few courses children will be able to learn letters, words, and key sentence structures simultaneously.

 Once students learn the alphabet, we will work with each child on vocabulary that is relevant to their age.
 Through storytelling, they will follow the main character in adventures that are familiar to the world around them, such as school, home, and playing with family and friends.